 Can dogs eat cheese?
-Our furry companions would, of course, give an enthusiastic yes.
-And while cheese is not toxic to dogs, a simple yes doesn’t quite cover the canine relationship with cheese.
+Our dogs would give an enthusiastic yes.
+For most dogs, as long as they don’t show signs of dairy intolerance, a bit of cheese here and there as a treat won’t harm them.
+But while cheese is not toxic to dogs, a simple “yes” doesn’t quite cover the canine relationship with cheese.

 Lactose intolerance in dogs

 Just like humans, some dogs are incapable of digesting lactose, a sugar found in dairy.
 Also like humans, lactose intolerance in dogs can be very mild or severe.
 Trust us, if your dog can’t tolerate dairy, you’ll know.
 If you’ve never fed your dog milk or cheese before, caution is best.
 Test with a small amount of cheese first, lest you face the stinky wrath of a dog’s upset belly—which, trust us, no one wants to deal with.

 If your dog begins showing signs that they’re having an allergic reaction, stop feeding them anything dairy until you can determine if it really was the cheese that caused the reaction.
 A consultation with your vet may also be in order to avoid any dangerous reactions.

 Aged cheeses like cheddar, parmesan, and Swiss contain very little lactose, and therefore shouldn’t cause as much stomach upset as, say, full-fat mozzarella.
 It really depends on your dog, and how much cheese you’re giving them throughout the day.
 If you notice that your dog has gas after you give them cheese (believe us, you’ll know), you may want to find an alternative.
 If you find that it only happened after they ate that lovely cheesecake you left on the counter, it may be all right to test out a small chunk of cheddar or other low lactose cheese.